 The narrator of the novella, Norman lives in Wolf Creek, Montana with his wife, Jessie, and her family.
-Norman is fiercely loyal to, but also competitive with, his brother Paul, and with Paul… (read full character analysis)
+Norman is fiercely loyal to, but also competitive with, his brother Paul, and with Paul… read analysis of Norman Maclean

 Norman’s younger brother and a newspaper reporter in Helena, the capital city of Montana.
-Paul has always had a stubborn streak, from his boyhood refusal to eat oatmeal to his adult reluctance to accept anyone’s… (read full character analysis)
+Paul has always had a stubborn streak, from his boyhood refusal to eat oatmeal to his adult reluctance to accept anyone’s… read analysis of Paul Maclean

 A Presbyterian minister of Scottish background, who is fiercely proud of that past.
 “Father” educates Norman and Paul in both religion and fly-fishing—indeed, for him, the two are inseparable.
-He sees both as revealing God’s… (read full character analysis)
+He sees both as revealing God’s… read analysis of Norman’s father

 The sole woman in the Maclean household, she also dotes on Paul, though she grows distraught and silent when he fails to give up his late nights out.
-Norman’s mother is not permitted to… (read full character analysis)
+Norman’s mother is not permitted to… read analysis of Norman’s mother

 Jessie and Neal’s brother and the only man in their family who remained in Wolf Creek.
 Ken has various connections to locals, which allows the family to fish in private waters not accessible to others.